This is my P.B.D. (Plain Black Dog). There are many like her but this one is mine.

 I picked her up and made her mine in October of 2010.

 Since then she has lived on a farm where she has met horses, cows, goats, sheep, pigs, a few llamas, ducks, geese, turkeys and chickens among others.

 It took her a few months to learn how (we needed a floaty vest at first) but she has now been swimming in lakes, rivers and streams all over from the Pacific Northwest all the way to Texas as well as the Pacific Ocean.
+From Western Canada to both sides of Baja California.
 She’s romped on hay bales, dashed around in sand and snow, over rocks and carefully (but not always successfully) around cacti and other sharp, spiky/stabby flora.

 She can get comfortable anywhere.
 She’ll use rocks, bricks, logs and animals as a pillow and has no problem being used as a headrest herself.

 Besides her farm and dog and cat friends she’s met a bear cub, foxes, a coyote or two, snakes, various corvids, seagulls and other wild, feral and semi-feral animals and never had a vet bill (or caused one) as a result.
 UPDATE: In June 2018 she was too curious with a large Southern Pacific Rattlesnake in the San Bernardino National Forest and it bit her, twice (one fang in her lip and a solid 2-fang bite on her throat) and it dumped a huge load of venom in her.
 Luckily she had been on the rattlesnake vaccine for a couple of years and I was able to get her down to a veterinarian in under an hour but it was still a close call.
 An overnight stay at the vet, IV’s, catheters, pain meds and a whole vial of VenomVet antivenin (over two IV sessions) and a $1700 bill later she was over the hump and on the mend.
 We’ve encountered other rattlesnakes since then and she seems to have learned her lesson.